ywseo/ywseo.github.io/_portfolio/portfolio-4.md

 ---
 title: "Enabling Self-Driving Cars to Understand What Rules They Should Abide By"
-excerpt: "detection and tracking lateral stoplines, workzone detection for understanding changes of traffic rules and road geometry."
+excerpt: "Detection and tracking lateral stoplines, workzone detection for understanding changes of traffic rules and road geometry."
 collection: portfolio
 ---